morganmueller/internet-geographies-spring-2024/README.md

 * **RESOURCES**
     * [https://publiclab.org/](https://publiclab.org/)

-#### Wednesday, March 29th
+#### Wednesday, April 3rd

 * Reading Discussion
 * In Class group project
 * Remote Sensing & GIS Techniques
 * Using Javascript to work with landsat bands
-* Combining Landsat bands for Remote Sensing
-* **Potential Guest Speaker**
+* Datawrapper Introduction

 __ASSIGNED__
+* **SMALL ASSIGNMENT**
+    * Spend the next week collecting a personal dataset and use datawrapper to visualize it.
+This personal dataset could be anything you'd like.
+For example you could log each of your meal times, download an app which tracks and logs how much time you spend on your phone/computer, keep track of which routes you take going to school, the number of times you say certain words or perform certain actions etc. During next Wednesday's class we will spend some time looking at each person's visualization and discussing what stories they can infer from those data.

-* Final Project/Paper Proposals, **Due April 14th by 11pm**
+* Final Project/Paper Proposals, **Due April 13th by 11pm**

 ## Section - Mining & Extraction

-### Week 11 - Elements of the Internet
+### Week 12 - Elements of the Internet

-#### Monday, April 3th
+#### Monday, April 8th
 * Reading Discussion
-* **In Class Activity**
-    * Using one of the tools we covered in class, create two different combinations of Landsat 8 image bands of coordinates of your choosing.
-This could be your hometown, Bolivian Lithium pools, fire damaged forests in the Pacific Northwest, or any other place you'd like!
-The combination of bands you choose should give some level of insight to the location chosen (vegetation, fire damage, heat, etc).
-Document the output and bring it to class next Monday.

 __ASSIGNED__
 * **READING**
    * [Colin Kinniburgh, Beyond “Conflict Minerals”: The Congo’s Resource Curse Lives On, 2014](https://www.dissentmagazine.org/article/beyond-conflict-minerals-the-congos-resource-curse-lives-on)
    * [Sandro Mezzadra & Brett Neilson, "Extraction, Logistics, Finance"](https://www.radicalphilosophy.com/article/extraction-logistics-finance)
+* **FINAL PROJECT PROPOSALS DUE THIS FRIDAY AT 11PM**

-#### Wednesday, April 5th
+#### Wednesday, April 10th
 * Project 2 In Class work time
 * 1 on 1 project assistance

 ## Section - Mining & Extraction

-### Week 12 - Resource Lives
+### Week 13 - Resource Lives

-#### Monday, April 10th
+#### Monday, April 15th
-* **FINAL PROJECT PROPOSALS DUE THIS FRIDAY AT 11PM**
 * Reading Discussion
 * In class activity